microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

     - `Pie` layout: since `maxAvatars` is ignored, the overflow indicator will be rendered strictly when there's more than three avatars.
 - _Interaction_
   - _Keyboard_: Overflow indicator can be intereacted with the keyboard and when enter is pressed a popover that traps focus will be rendered.
   - _Cursor_ and _Touch_: When overflow indicator is clicked, the popover is displayed with the avatars that overflow.
-When the overflow indicator is hovered, a tooltip will read the number of people overflowed (`{value} more people` by default).
+When the overflow indicator is hovered, a tooltip will read the number of people overflowed (`{numOverflowAvatars} more people` by default).
   - _Screen readers_:
     - `Avatar`: logic is handled by `Avatar` component.
     - `AvatarGroup`: